-If a situation poses an immediate threat to the health and safety of the HU community, HU will issue a Safety Bulletin or a Timely Warning to expedite emergency and/or evacuation response procedures.
+If a situation poses an immediate threat to the health and safety of the HU community, HU will issue a Safety Bulletin or Timely Warning to expedite emergency response and/or evacuation procedures.
 The goal of HU Safety Bulletins and Timely Warnings is to notify as many people as possible, as rapidly as possible, and through a variety of channels with adequate follow-up information as needed.
-Information will distributed through HU's Omnilert (formerly E2Campus), Twitter, Facebook, recorded message (by phone or email), all logged-on computer and/or public-address terminals, systems campus buildings.
+Information will be distributed through HU's Omnilert (HU's emergency text messaging notification service), Twitter, Facebook, recorded message (by phone or email), all logged-on computer terminals, and/or publicaddress systems in campus buildings.

-To receive text messages (when delivery is appropriate), students and employees must register with the Omnilert system through MyHU and provide their mobile phone number.
+To receive text messages (when delivery is appropriate), students and employees must and should register with the Omnilert system through MyHU and provide their mobile phone number.